julien-arino/math-8xyz-math-epi/index.md

 ## Math 8xyz - Mathematical epidemiology

-This GitHub repo contains slides for a graduate course on Mathematical epidemiology.
+This GitHub repo contains material (slides and code) for a graduate course on Mathematical epidemiology.

-Here, you will find code and slides.
 I am adding slides progressively: those that are present are "ready for consumption".
 I will be recording videos to match the slides but have not started yet.

 ### This GitHub repo